 - Tolerance.
 You require higher doses and more potent strains of marijuana to feel its effects if you’ve become tolerant to the drug.

 - Problems with quitting or reducing use.
-You continue using marijuana despite making plans to quit or use less.
+You continue using marijuana despite making plans to quit or take less.

 - Prioritizing marijuana above other responsibilities.
 You devote more time to obtaining, using, and recovering from marijuana than to work, school, family, and friends.